zolrath/dot_vim/README.md

 ## Notes

 Be sure to always edit the vimrc using `,v`, which opens the vimrc in the .vim folder.

-Vim has a nasty habit of overriding symlinks.
-Keybindings and Plugin Specific options are located in the plugin/settings directory.
+## Customization

+You can add plugins via editing the `@CustomBundle.vim` file in the `custom/` directory.
+Any files ending in `.vim` in the `custom/` directory will automatically be sourced on launch, allowing you to override any of the settings without losing the ability to pull this repo.

 ## Plugin Installation / Requirements